Saw II: Plot

 Xavier returns to the safe room and finds a number on the back of Gus's neck.
 After realizing the numbers are the combination for the safe, he kills Jonas and begins hunting the others.
 Laura succumbs to the nerve agent and dies, after finding the clue revealing Daniel's identity.
 Incensed by the revelation, Addison leaves on her own and finds a glass box containing an antidote, but her arms become trapped in the openings which are lined with hidden blades.
 Xavier enters the room and leaves her to die after reading her number.
-Amanda and Daniel find a tunnel from the first room leading to a dilapidated bathroom, where they find Adam and Zep's bodies.
+Amanda and Daniel find a tunnel from the first room leading to a dilapidated bathroom, finding Adam and Zep's bodies.
 (Note: As depicted in Saw.)
 After Xavier corners them, Amanda taunts him by implying that he will not learn his number because nobody will read it to him.
 Xavier responds by cutting off a piece of skin from the back of his neck to read his own number.
 Xavier charges them, and Daniel slits his throat with a hacksaw.

 Having seen Xavier chasing his son, Eric assaults John and forces him to lead him to the house.
-The tech team tracks the video's source and while Rigg's team searches the house, Kerry realizes that the game took place days before they captured John and the footage they thought they'd been seeing live was actually pre-recorded.
-Soon after, the timer for Eric's game expires and a safe in the factory unlocks to reveal Daniel inside, bound and breathing in an oxygen mask.
-Unaware of these events, Eric enters the house alone and makes his way to the bathroom, where he is subdued by a pig-masked figure.
+The tech team tracks the video's source and while Rigg's team searches the house, Kerry realizes that the game took place days before they captured John and the footage they thought they had been seeing live was actually pre-recorded.
+The timer for Eric's game then expires and a safe in the factory unlocks to reveal Daniel inside, bound and breathing in an oxygen mask.
+Unaware of these events, Eric enters the house alone, reaches the bathroom, and is subdued by a pig-masked figure.
 He awakens shackled at the ankle to a pipe and finds a tape recorder left by Amanda, who reveals she had become John's accomplice after surviving her first trap and helped him set up Eric's test during the game at the house, intending to continue John's work after he dies.
 Amanda then appears and seals the door, leaving Eric to die as John hears his screams outside and smiles.